SQL Server ORDER BY

 In this syntax:

-The columns that appear in the ORDER BY clause must correspond to either column in the select list or columns defined in the table specified in the FROM clause.
+The columns in the ORDER BY clause must match either column in the select list or columns defined in the table specified in the FROM clause.

-The ASC keyword sorts the result from the lowest value to the highest value, while the DESC keyword sorts the result set from the highest value to the lowest one.
+The ASC keyword sorts rows from low to high, while the DESC keyword sorts the rows from high to low.

 SQL Server ORDER BY clause example